 • Ask the consultant what is unique about him or her?
 What makes them stand out from all the other consultants you might choose?

-2. Secondly, will the consultant fit in with the people they will be working with?
+Will the consultant fit in with the people they will be working with?
 This is a critical implementation issue, as whilst they might be able to do the work, if they can’t work harmoniously with the people, the results will be less than optimal.

 For instance, we once worked on a major government project (total budget in excess of M$43) where the client continually kept us at arm’s length (for example, on a residential workshop, we were not encouraged to eat or mix socially with the client project leaders).
 We met the output requirements for the client, but had we been allowed to work more closely with the client, they would have received a lot more value added service.
 In this case, the client should have selected another consultant.